derRaphael/tinytpl/README.md

 tinyTpl is a php5 only templating engine.
 It is highly configurable and allows almost anything to be finetuned to suit your needs.

-It comes with a easy to use admin interface.
+It comes with an easy to use admin interface.
 Here are some highlights:

  * Documentation and best usage documents,
  * statistic module which is independent of your providers/server's